Evident LogoOlympus Logo

 Products Used for This Application

-The RBIS combines phased array and eddy current array technologies to inspect the full volume and surface of large round bars; called billet.
+The RBIS combines phased array and eddy current array technologies to inspect the full volume and surface of large round bars called billets.
 The inspection is carried out during the rotation of the billet and the linear movement of the carriage supporting inspection head.

 The RTIS uses phased array technology to inspect the full body of tubes.
 The system is based on the “Water Wedge” concept using a membrane to maintain a permanent and stable water chamber providing a fast coupling and short untested length.